 - From Nobody to Nightmare: This sets him apart from most PR Big Bads.

 - Greater-Scope Villain The original Master Org doesn't confront the rangers due to his powers being used by Adler.
 After Adler is killed by Mandilok, he grows a horn and comes back to life.
 He eventually returns and kills Mandilok in revenge.
 He then talks as though he and the original are now one and the same.

 - Green-Eyed Monster: His motivation to kill Cole's parents.

-- One-Winged Angel: In the end, absorbs the Org Heart and transforms into a near unstoppable behemoth who singlehandedly kills all the Wild Zords and nearly wins.
+- One-Winged Angel: Was originally a mortal man, but consuming the remains of the original Master Org turned him into at least a part Org.
+In the end, absorbs the Org Heart and transforms into a near unstoppable behemoth who singlehandedly kills all the Wild Zords and nearly wins.
 The only thing that stops him is all the Wild Zords coming Back from the Dead.